Social Distancing and Prevention Hygiene

-On Thursday 5/7/2020, the EDR opened for seasonal employees to come and get their meals to-go.
+The EDR will be open for seasonal employees to come and get their meals to-go.

 - Everyone must wear a face covering while picking up their food in the EDR.
 This includes while waiting in line, at the service counter, in the beverage area, and while exiting.

 - Social distancing must be maintained while in the EDR.

 - Only 2 employees allowed at the serving line at one time

 - Only 1 employee at a time in the beverage area